MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex4_Data classification framework.md

 # Lab 3 - Exercise 4 - Data classification framework

-Assigned with the task of structuring data classification for Contoso Ltd. in preparation for an ISO-27001:2022 audit, your role involves integrating a new project ID system for construction projects within the company.
-All pertinent documents containing a certain project-ID must be kept for 5 years to comply with government regulations.
-The overarching objective is to establish a robust framework crucial for ensuring effective data protection against leakage, deletion, and loss.
+You have been assigned the task of structuring data classification for Contoso Ltd. in preparation for an ISO-27001:2022 audit.
+The goal is to establish a robust framework that is crucial for ensuring effective data protection against leakage, deletion, and loss.
+Your role involves integrating a new project ID system for construction projects within the company.
+To comply with government regulations, all documents that contain a certain project-ID must be kept for 5 years.

 You were given following examples to classify Project IDs: